Oscillatory-like Expansion of a Fermionic Superfluid: Experiment

 Before expansion, the $^6$Li superfluid cloud is held for another $400$~ms to achieve fully thermal equilibrium.
 Then the optical dipole trap is abruptly switched off and the $^6$Li cloud is expanded in the residual magnetic field curvature.
 To minimize the asymmetric effect caused by the repulsive potential in $z$ direction, a magnetic field gradient of $\partial_zB=1.1$~G/cm is simultaneously turned on to levitate the superfluid at the saddle point.
 An imaging system with resolution of $2.2$~$\mu$m is employed to obtain high quality images~\cite{XingCanYao2016}.
-The experimental results are shown in Fig.~\ref{figure1}, where pictures are taken at a time interval of 1~ms. Thanks to the large atom number of the prepared $^6$Li superfluid, an oscillatory quadrupole-like expansion persists for a long time of over $30$~ms, during which the cloud sizes in the radial and axial directions both oscillate as a function of expansion time $t$.
-This is unlike ballistic or anisotropic expansion in Refs.~\cite{OHara2002,Cao2011NJP}, where atom cloud keeps expanding.
-The oscillatory behavior can be characterized by the aspect ratio $R_y(t)/R_x(t)$, where $R_x(t)$ and $R_y(t)$ are respectively the radii in the $x$ and $y$ directions.
-With an initial value of $0.078$ at $t=0$, the aspect ratio increases, reaches a maximum value of $8.5$ at time $t_0 \sim 17$ ms, and gradually decreases after $t_0$.
-We define quantity $f_0 \equiv 1/2 t_0$ as quasi-frequency of the oscillatory expansion and $A_0\equiv \frac{R_y(t_0)}{R_x(t_0)}/\frac{R_x(0)}{R_y(0)}$ as the normalized quasi-amplitude.
+The experimental results are shown in Fig.~\ref{figure1}, where pictures are taken at a time interval of 1~ms. Thanks to the large atom number of the prepared $^6$Li superfluid, the hydrodynamic expansion persists for a long time of over $30$~ms. Particularly, the full refocusing of atom cloud after the inversion of the aspect ratio is remarkable.
+It's seen that the cloud sizes in the radial and axial directions both oscillate as a function of expansion time $t$ in the $xy$ plane.
+We thus define the aspect ratio of the cloud as $R_y(t)/R_x(t)$, where $R_x(t)$ and $R_y(t)$ are respectively the radii in the $x$ and $y$ directions.
+With an initial value of $0.078$ at $t=0$, the aspect ratio increases, reaches a maximum value of $8.5$ at time $t_0 \sim 17$ ms, and gradually decreases after $t_0$, as shown in Fig.~\ref{figure2} (b).
+We further define quantity ${f_0}/{f_x} \equiv \frac{1}{2 t_0}/\frac{\omega_x}{2\pi}$ as normalized quasi-frequency and $A_0\equiv \frac{R_y(t_0)}{R_x(t_0)}/\frac{R_x(0)}{R_y(0)}$ as the normalized quasi-amplitude of the oscillatory expansion, where $\omega_x$ is magnetic field B dependent residual frequency.
+The obtained ${f_0}/{f_x}$ is 1.806(2), which is smaller than the well known value of 2 for the collisionless gas.
+Therefore, as anisotropic expansion observed in ref.~\cite {OHara2002}, the realized oscillatory-like expansion is a beautiful illustration of hydrodynamic behavior of strongly interacting Fermi gas.